w3f/research/docs/polkadot/economics/behavioral-economics/1-validator-selection.md

 | Validator 2 | 7% | 280 DOTs | No | Average - 1%|
 | Validator 3 | 1% | 1 DOT | No | Average + 5% |

-All validators in the table have different profiles, where none is pareto-dominated (see LINK).
+All validators in the table have different profiles, where none is dominated.
 Validator 3 potentially yield high profits but does not have much self-stake (skin-in-the-game) and is without registered identity.
 Validator 1 charges a higher fee for their service but might leverage a reputable identity.
 Validator 2 requires substantial fees but has the most self-stake.
 One could easily think of different preferences of users, who would prefer any one of those validators.
 While probably every user could make a choice from that selection, the problem gets increasingly difficult for a set of 200-1000 validators.

 ### Code of conduct for recommendations